apache/polaris/README.md

 ## Building and Running

-Polaris is organized into the following modules:
+Apache Polaris is organized into the following modules:
 - `polaris-core` - The main Polaris entity definitions and core business logic
 - `polaris-server` - The Polaris REST API server
 - `polaris-eclipselink` - The Eclipselink implementation of the MetaStoreManager interface

-Polaris is built using Gradle with Java 21+ and Docker 27+.
+Apache Polaris is built using Gradle with Java 21+ and Docker 27+.
 - `./gradlew build` - To build and run tests.
 Make sure Docker is running, as the integration tests depend on it.
 - `./gradlew assemble` - To skip tests.
 - `./gradlew test` - To run unit tests and integration tests.